Mellurboo/Lunar/README.md

-# OPEN LUNAR BASIC OPEN OS
+# 🐱‍👤OPEN LUNAR BASIC OPEN OS

 Based on my very own LunarOS. this repo uses some of nanobytes code to make it easier to understand than what is in my private version.